-Once you and seller agree on a number, the next step is to get the money.
-There are a few different ways you can gather up the capital you’ll need to purchase a business—some specific to buying an existing business, others pretty standard.
+Once you and seller agree on a number, the next step in buying a business is to get the money.
+There are a few different ways you can gather the capital you’ll need to purchase a business—some specific to buying an existing business, others pretty standard.

 Here are some of the ways to finance a business acquisition:

 If you’re able to cover the costs of buying an existing business, that’s always an option.
 This is more likely if you’re buying a small business rather than a chain.
 Of course, you’ll want to consult your accountant before ponying up a large lump sum of your own cash.
-Also, make sure that you’re not using all your money because running a business takes capital, too.
+Also, make sure that you’re not using all your money buying a business because running a business takes capital, too.

 Many businesses are also funded with money borrowed from family.
 If you go this route, you should understand the tax implications for gifts and family loans.
 Make sure that you and your family member put the exchange of money in writing and follow IRS rules for family loans.